This statement covers the website hosted at www.pct.bike.

 There is a contact email at the bottom of the About page: pct@pct.bike.

-We’re always looking to improve the accessibility of this website, subject to funding.
+We’re always looking to improve the accessibility of this website, subject to future funding.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: pct@pct.bike.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).